Want to add style and function to your laundry room? How about a DIY Laundry Table?

 I love this laundry table.
 It is so nice to not have to see that gap or the outlets.
 And we love having a place to drop things when we walk in the door.
 Hopefully, I won’t decide I need to change it again next year. 🙂

 Want to see how I built those custom wood storage bins in the laundry room bench?
 It’s a quick and simple build that really gives the space style and so much extra shoe storage.
-Find out how easy it is to build custom storage bins by clicking here.
+Find out how easy it is to build custom storage bins.

 Feeling inspired?
 Want to create your own laundry table?
 Follow the links above to get the things you’ll need from Amazon.
 Have fun and let me know if you have questions.
 Or post pictures of your work and tag Abbotts At Home on FB, I’d love to see it!